BranchMetrics/cpp-branch-deep-linking-attribution/BranchSDK-Samples/Windows/ColorPicker/README.md

 Clicking on a branch link prior to opening the application can show what happens when the application responds to the **Open** request and the data that comes from Branch has the __extra_color__ value.
-If the sample detects the __extra_color__ in the open response, it will parse the color and change the background on start.
+If the sample detects the __extra_color__ in the response, it will parse the color and change the background on start.